jknlsn/hgv-php7/README.md

 ## Bugs / known issues

 1. WordPress Customizer doesn't work with Varnish set up.
 To resolve, follow the aboves step to turn off Varnish and then reverse when done.
+2. WordPress installation may fail due to unescaped characters in the salts variable killing Ansible.
+To retry, remove the files from the directory installed to, i.e. /var/www/html/website with the command `rm -rf /var/www/html/website/*`